Futsal is Key for Player Development

 Team Size Recommendation: Best option is 8 to 12 players.
 The minimum is 5 and the max is 18 for the roster.

 Recommendation: Players can form teams with friends or with teammates.
-Having a large bench is not great fun for the players (nor the parents.)
-Often, if a club team wishes to play Futsal, the players can form two 619 Futsal teams and have a great time, and develop their foot skills.
+Having a large bench is not a lot of fun for the players (nor the parents.)
+Often, if a club team wishes to play Futsal, the players can form two 619 Futsal teams and have a great time.

 Conflicts: Teams may enter up to two conflict dates that will be granted.
 This must be done through the registration system.